 And, because nearly all of my slow cooker vegetables are dump-and-go (meaning there is no pre-browning or sautéing required) the prep is fast and easy.

 As a bonus, the slow cooker takes the load off the oven and stove top, making it a fantastic option for potlucks, parties, and holiday meals.

-Look for potatoes measuring 1 to 2 inches in diameter.
+Look for small potatoes measuring 1 to 2 inches in diameter.

 Unpeeled, small red, or waxy yellow potatoes work, as will fingerling potatoes and baby potatoes.